temporalio/documentation/blog/2021-11-23-typescript-beta.md

 - Docs: [https://temporal.io/ts](https://temporal.io/ts)
 - [SDK source on GitHub](https://github.com/temporalio/sdk-typescript)  (give us a star!)

+You can get started by:

-The easiest way to get started is by running `npx @temporalio/create@latest` if you prefer developing locally with Docker, or by [using Gitpod](https://gitpod.io/#https://github.com/temporalio/samples-typescript/) for cloud development.
+- running `npx @temporalio/create@latest` if you prefer developing locally with Docker, or
+- using our [prebuilt Gitpod environment](https://gitpod.io/#https://github.com/temporalio/samples-typescript/) for cloud development.

 The minimum Node.js version is 14 but we recommend using 16.4.1 and up.

 When you spin up a project, you will notice a single `temporalio` dependency, which actually bundles 4 other dependencies you will use: